thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 This past weekend I brewed twice.
 Both batches were Jamil's Blonde ale recipe.
 Both batches were 1 gallon batches&mdash;my first try at those.
-These batches were my also my first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.
+These batches were also my first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.

 In the past, when I brewed more regularly, I had a lot of questions about